oils-for-unix/oils/doc/command-vs-expression-mode.md

     var x = f(glob('*.py'))  # Now it's expanded

-Another way to say this is that Oil works like Python:
+Another way to say this is that YSH works like Python:

 ```python
 from glob import glob